Houston we have a (mixer) problem….

 I put down the butter knife I was holding and checked the circuit; no such luck.
 I gave a firm tug to the beaters to try to detach them from the mixer, again with no luck.
 As I pulled the head/neck of the machine up tilted on its hinge, I discovered mangled beaters entangled in frosting.
-I didn’t know whether I was going to cry or laugh or chuck the butter knife through my window.
-Instead I soothed my sorrows with finger licks of frosting and walked away from the kitchen with my tail between my legs.
+I didn’t know if I should cry or laugh or chuck the butter knife through my window.
+I licked the frosting instead and walked away from the kitchen for some fresh air.

 Broken beaters or not, a mixing bowl and a whisk will suffice for this frosting if your butter and cream cheese are soft enough.
-I added the ganache layer just because, but it would be fine to leave it out.
+I added the ganache layer just because I’m EXTRA like that but it would be fine to leave it out.
 This cake isn’t quite as rich as Beatty’s chocolate cake; it’s light and fluffy, and not too powerful.
+How easy is that?!

 Ina’s Chocolate Cake with Cream Cheese Buttercream Frosting Recipe